Diamonds from Sierra Leone

 In the United States, the song peaked at number 43 on the Billboard Hot 100 and number 21 on the Hot R&B/Hip-Hop Songs chart in 2005.
 "Diamonds from Sierra Leone" reached number eight in the United Kingdom, alongside attaining top 20 positions in Denmark, Finland, Ireland, and Norway.
 It has since been certified platinum and silver in the US and the UK by the Recording Industry Association of America (RIAA) and British Phonographic Industry (BPI), respectively.
 An accompanying black and white music video was released on June 15, 2005.
 In the video, scenes of children experiencing rough diamond mining in Sierra Leone are displayed, being accompanied at points by a De Beers commercial and cuts of West wandering around Prague.
 It received a nomination for Outstanding Music Video at the 2006 MTV Video Music Awards Japan.
 West performed the song at the Coachella Valley Music and Arts Festival and the Glastonbury Festival in 2006 and 2015, respectively.

-A remix of "Diamonds from Sierra Leone", featuring Jay-Z, was sent to US radio stations by Roc-A-Fella and Def Jam on June 15, 2005.
+A remix of "Diamonds from Sierra Leone", featuring Jay-Z, was sent to American radio stations by Roc-A-Fella and Def Jam on June 15, 2005.
 The remix also samples Bassey's "Diamonds Are Forever" and sees Jay-Z rapping in the second part.
 Lyrically, it includes references to deaths of civilians in blood diamond mines and tension around consumerism.
 The remix garnered mostly positive responses from critics; they commonly appreciated the subject matter and some commended Jay-Z's appearance.
 It was ranked amongst best-of lists by multiple publications, including Dagsavisen and Rockdelux in 2005.
 West and Jay-Z performed the remix at the 2005 Summer Jam.